From the Very First Day

 If we become "bored," we turn on a television or video game for instant excitement and adventure.

-If we want a relationship or romance, many of us have a relationship with someone of our own choosing, instead of waiting for the voice of God, and romance with someone to whom we are not married, instead of keeping ourselves completely pure in all ways until our romance is blessed by the hand of heaven as we are joined in holy matrimony.
+If we want a relationship or romance, many of us have a relationship with someone of our own choosing, instead of waiting for the voice of God, and we might even romance with someone to whom we are not married, instead of keeping ourselves completely pure in all ways until our romance is blessed by the hand of heaven in marriage.

-If we want to get somewhere more quickly, we simply press harder on the gas petal in our automobile, and hope that we don't get caught speeding.
+If we want to get somewhere more quickly, we simply press harder on the gas petal in our automobile, and hope that we don't get a ticket.

-People often go for counseling hoping for a quick, effortless "fix" for their problems.
-When they hear the suggestion that their problem might require some real effort on their part, and perhaps a time of seeking and waiting, they often times never go back.
+When people go for counseling, they are often hoping for a quick, effortless "fix" for their problems.
+When they're told that their problem might require some real effort on their part, and perhaps a time of seeking and waiting, sometimes they never go back.

 Yet throughout the Bible, when looking at the great men of God in their times before great victories, the pattern seems to be this: